ev3rshade/collegeMaterials_submodule/Sem 3/CS250/Notes/🟡 3 Instruction Sets.md

 ### Another type
 #### R type
+> register type
 > uses bits 20:10 for two fields: an operand register (5 bits), and a shift amount (6 bits)
 #### I type
->
+> immediate type
 #### D type
+> data transfer
 > uses a constant to indicate the offset from a base address.
-A D-type instruction has a 9 bit immediate fieldd
+A D-type instruction has a 9 bit immediate field

 ## 2 Instruction Representation